rc-bellergy/threejs-particles-from-png/readme.md

-# Import point cloud (particles positions and colours) from png files
+# Using ThreeJS import point cloud (particles positions and colours) from png files

 ## Why I create it?
 I have a project that needs to display point cloud and interact with users on a website.
 I found the threejs can import the particle data by CSV but the file is too large for website download.